Boiann/space-quiz/README.md

  - Restart the quiz without using mouse and keep your username if you want
  - Enjoy simple and relaxing space-themed webpage

+The project also uses Google Worksheet API for:
+ - Questions
+ - Answers
+ - Hints
+ - More knowledge
+ - Updating and displaying top 10 players on a leaderboard

 ### **Project Goals**
  - Develop CLI based quiz game using Python
  - Present the quiz in a clean and easy to understand manner